Pull to refresh

 Overview

-The order does not legalize psychedelics or bypass FDA approval, but it accelerates the regulatory pipeline through faster trial guidance, federal research dollars, and a directive to streamline rescheduling for any psychedelic that wins FDA approval.
-Several of these substances already carry the FDA's 'breakthrough therapy' designation, meaning early clinical evidence shows substantial improvement over existing treatments.
-The move comes 20 months after the FDA rejected MDMA-assisted therapy for PTSD in August 2024, a decision that galvanized veteran advocacy groups and bipartisan congressional support for alternative pathways.
-Legal analysts at the Harvard Law School Petrie-Flom Center immediately raised questions about whether the Right to Try Act can be extended to Schedule I substances without Drug Enforcement Administration (DEA) rescheduling, and safety experts flagged ibogaine's known risk of fatal cardiac arrhythmias — a concern serious enough that the National Institutes of Health (NIH) discontinued ibogaine research in the 1990s specifically because of it.
+The move comes 20 months after the FDA rejected MDMA-assisted therapy for PTSD in August 2024, a decision that galvanized veteran advocacy groups and bipartisan congressional support.
+Legal analysts at the Harvard Law School Petrie-Flom Center raised questions about whether the Right to Try Act can be extended to Schedule I substances without DEA rescheduling.
+Safety experts flagged ibogaine's known risk of fatal cardiac arrhythmias, which prompted the National Institutes of Health to discontinue ibogaine research in the 1990s.

 Why it matters

-Millions of veterans with treatment-resistant PTSD may gain access to therapies that have been federally prohibited for over five decades.
+Millions of veterans with treatment-resistant PTSD may gain access to therapies banned by federal law for over five decades.

 Play on this story Voices Debate Predict